-Since the area is highly changeable, reconnaissance lines that followed the main channels were usually collected first before proceeding with collection of mainscheme lines that ran perpendicular to the channels.
+Since the area was uncharted, reconnaissance lines that followed the main channels were usually collected first before proceeding with collection of mainscheme lines that ran perpendicular to the channels.
 These reconnaissance channel lines sometimes doubled as crosslines.
+Use of these lines as crosslines as well as the collection of crosslines in two-vessel sets led to incidental collection of additional crossline LNM beyond the required 8% of mainscheme.